bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 #### Growing Up

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh98k/full/2000,/0/default.jpg" caption="Though Boston schools were integrated, the Black population of the city at the time was around 5%, compared with today’s approximately 20%.
-As a result, there were proportionally few Black students in classrooms. [_Students in Boston’s Putnam School, ca. 1890-1900._](https://collections.leventhalmap.org/search/commonwealth:q524n577r)" class="figure-right" >}}

 Florida was born in 1861 and lived with her parents, George and Josephine St. Pierre Ruffin, at the foot of Beacon Hill on {{< popup img-src="/uploads/2023-02-17/ruffin.jpeg" bib-src="https://atlascope.org/#/view:share$mode:glass$center:-71.07062,42.35903$zoom:19.87$base:maptiler-streets$overlay:ark:/76611/al8c31qra" target="blank" >}} Charles Street.{{</popup>}}  Her father was the first African-American to graduate from Harvard Law School and the first Black judge in the United States.
 Her mother was a well-known activist, writer, and organizer for suffrage and against racial injustice.

 Florida’s childhood was one of privilege.
 Her parents were financially well-to-do and highly educated, and so her early years were not representative of those of all Black children in the city.
 She attended the {{< popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:m900r516z/2197,2777,798,810/2000,/0/default.jpg" bib-src="https://atlascope.org/#/view:share$mode:glass$center:-71.06737,42.36069$zoom:19.44$base:massgis-2021-orthos$overlay:ark:/76611/al8c28hx3" target="blank" >}} Grant School{{</popup>}}  near her home, the same school where she would teach after receiving her credentials from the Boston Teachers College as a young woman.

-{{< figure src="/uploads/2023-02-16/teacherqualificationrecord-floridaruffinridley-c.jpeg" caption="[_Florida Ruffin’s Teacher Qualification Record_](https://www.archivespublichistory.org/?tag=florida-ruffin-ridley)_,_ 1888. " class="figure-center" >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh98k/full/2000,/0/default.jpg" caption="Though Boston schools were integrated, the Black population of the city at the time was around 5%, compared with today’s approximately 20%.
+As a result, there were proportionally few Black students in classrooms. [_Students in Boston’s Putnam School, ca. 1890-1900._](https://collections.leventhalmap.org/search/commonwealth:q524n577r)" class="figure-center" >}}

 #### Creating Community